fetchProfileFollowers

 allResults | boolean | Flag to fetch all followers instead of paginated results | No |

-is provided with 2+ characters, the function automatically uses the search endpoint for better
+When search is provided with 2+ characters, the function automatically uses the search endpoint for better

 performance.